Onimcodes/OnlineBookStore/README.md

 ## Messaging with RabbitMQ

 The Online Bookstore project uses RabbitMQ for messaging.
 When a new order is placed using the `/order` endpoint, a message is sent to the "Order Processing Service" via RabbitMQ.
-Ensure that the "Order Processing Service" is set up to listen for and process these messages.
+The "Order Processing Service" is set up to listen for and process these messages.

 ## Contact